 Peter Buwalda, B.F.A.

-Born in Bracebridge, Ontario, in 1976, Buwalda graduated with honours from Alberta College of Art and Design, Calgary, in the spring of 1999.
+Born in Bracebridge, Ontario, Canada, in 1976, Buwalda graduated with honours from Alberta College of Art and Design, Calgary, in the spring of 1999.
 He moved to the Okanogan Valley, where he designed and painted murals and thoroughly explored B.C., before returning to Calgary to reconnect with art colleagues.
-After nearly ten years out west, Buwalda returned east, and now lives in the Highlands of Haliburton county.
-He and his wife Rebecca and two young daughters have been creating a Botanical Garden and Native Plant Nursery on 200+ acres of land they have worked hard to secure near Lake of Bays in Muskoka.
-They use this space to teach others about the Canadian wilderness through a blend of art and science methodologies.
+In 2002 he returned to the Algonquin area of Ontario.

-Since returning to Muskoka, Buwalda feels that his confidence as an art maker has been bolstered through his investigations into the science behind his vast array of available subjects.
-These, in turn, guide him to discover more about mark-making. “ The most important thing for me is to try to become as informed as I can be about the planet we share, and the state that it is currently in.
+Buwalda feels that his confidence as an art maker has been bolstered through his investigations into the science behind his vast array of available subjects.
+These, in turn, guide him to discover more about mark-making.
+The years working for the Trails Department were very formidable in this regard. “ The most important thing for me is to try to become as informed as I can be about the planet we share, and the state that it is currently in.
 Art is my way of staying positive; by focusing my attention on both microscopic and the cosmological levels, and finding beauty and awe there.
 It is hard not to feel amazed at the interconnectedness between all living things, how fortunate we are just to be here, and how fragile it all is.
 If that impression lasts with the viewer, and in turn their relationship with the earth grows even a little, then I have done my job.”

 Buwalda has been asked what he wants his art to ‘do’ for the viewer.
 The answer lies in both subjective and formal areas.
 The subjective is effectively summed in the quote above.
 Formally, he works to create art that will stimulate the viewer in a new way, every time it is taken in.